Harry Thuku

-Harry Thuku (1895 – 14 June 1970) was a Kenyan politician, one of the pioneers in the development of modern African nationalism in Kenya.
+Harry Thuku (1895 – 14 June 1970) was a Kenyan born in Kiambu, Mìtahato village.
+As a politician, he was one of the pioneers in the development of modern African nationalism in Kenya.
 He helped found the Young Kikuyu Association and the East African Association before being arrested and exiled from 1922 to 1931.
 In 1932 he became President of the Kikuyu Central Association, in 1935 founded the Kikuyu Provincial Association, and in 1944 founded the Kenya African Study Union.
 Opposed to the Mau Mau movement, he later retired to coffee-farming.

 Education

-Harry Thuku was born in Kambui in Kiambu district of Central Kenya.
+Harry Thuku was born in Kambūi in Kiambu district of Central Kenya.
 His family were Kikuyu, one of the ethnic groups that lost the largest amount of land to white settlers during the British takeover of Kenya.
-He spent four years at the school of the Kambui Gospel Mission, Harry Thuku became a typesetter for the Leader, a European settler newspaper.
+He spent four years at the school of the KambūiGospel Mission, Harry Thuku became a typesetter for the Leader, a European settler newspaper.
 In 1918, he rose to the position of a clerk-telegraph operator in the government treasury office in Nairobi.
 He accumulated vast experience while he was working for the government.
 Thuku was one of the first of Kenya's Africans to be fully capable of working in the English language.